huggingface/transformers-bloom-inference/README.md

-# transformers-bloom-inference

-Fast Inference Solutions for BLOOM
+# Fast Inference Solutions for BLOOM

 This repo provides demos and packages to perform fast inference solutions for BLOOM.
 Some of the solutions have their own repos in which case a link to the corresponding repos is provided instead.